Biography

 Luke's research and teaching light fires and build bridges between digital communication and political life making new relations and power structures visible and knowable.
 His work draws from Communication and Science and Technology Studies to engage the social study of diverse technological subjects (e.g. WikiLeaks, 3D printing, Augmented Reality) with diverse national and international partners.
 Luke is interested in PhD candidates that define new media in the widest terms and consider how these media come to shape our world.

-Luke is excited to supervise projects that include but are not limited to considering how physical and digital environments engage each other in sociotechnical systems like Augmented and Mixed Reality Media or 3D printing, as well as considering the implications of decentralising creativity and control through these means; how visibility is managed in the digital to produce new forms of power, rhetoric, and governmentality including in COVID times; regulatory issues surrounding the above, including 3D printing in medical practice, and critical appraisals of disruptive digital media technologies and their politics.
+Luke is excited to supervise projects that include but are not limited to considering how physical and digital environments engage each other in sociotechnical systems like Augmented and Mixed Reality Media or 3D printed futures, as well as considering the implications of decentralising creativity and control through digtial means - including via the democratisation of generative AI/creativity.
+These interests reflect how visibility is managed in the digital to produce new forms of power, rhetoric, and governmentality for our everyday life; reflect on regulatory issues surrounding the above; and offer critical appraisals of disruptive digital media technologies and their politics.

 Units taught